 Preventive and Scheduled Maintenance

 Preventive maintenance is the best way to keep the repair and maintenance cost down.
-With facility management software, you can set up a schedule, approve not-to-exceed (NTE) pricing and ensure that all preventive and scheduled maintenance events, such as mandatory inspections like PAT testing, are done.
+With facility and equipment management software, you can set up a schedule, approve not-to-exceed (NTE) pricing and ensure that all preventive and scheduled maintenance events, such as mandatory inspections like PAT testing, are done.